camin-mccluskey/digital-garden/content/cofounder-respect.md

 ---
-title: "On Respect: Anna Karenina Principle of Co-Founder Relationships"
+title: "On Respect: The Anna Karenina Principle of Founding Relationships"
 tags:
   - seedling
   - startup-guide